 Step 2.
 Click the desktop Start button.
 Search OneDrive, and then select the top result to restart the client.

 Although the OneDrive app can be updated automatically, some users will turn off automatic updates.
 Outdated clients can cause many problems.
-This requires you to manually update the OneDrive app.
+If OneDrive is not connected, this requires you to manually update the OneDrive app.

 Step 1.
 Go to the OneDrive website, click Download, and install the latest client to the computer.

 In rare cases, antivirus and firewalls may also prevent OneDrive from functioning properly.
-If you suspect this is the case, temporarily disable these security features to confirm.
+If you suspect that this is the cause of OneDrive signing in stuck, temporarily disable these security features to confirm.

 Step 1.
 Navigate to Windows Security, click Virus & threat protection on the left, then find Manage settings at the bottom and click.